cyb3rn00dl3s/attack-infrastructure/README.md

 9. Log on to your VPS, cd into /root/c2 (or /home/$superuser/c2) and run `tmuxify`
     1. If you have enabled system hardening, you will need the new key file (id_$superuser_\$timestamp) to log onto the system.

-**Warning** installing every tool that is included here will take up a LOT of disk space.
+**Warning** installing every tool that is included here will take up a LOT of disk space (~5-ish GB).
 Make sure that you have enough or modify the setup to suit your needs (recommended!).

 ## On-Server Directory Structure